Linear Reduced Order Model Predictive Control: Controller Synthesis

-With the requirement that $\tilde{u} = \tilde{K}\tilde{y}$, it can be seen that the problem of choosing $K$ and $L$ to minimize the $\mathcal{H}_2$-norm of the closed loop error dynamics can be cast as solving an $\mathcal{H}_2$-optimal control problem with a structured, static output feedback controller.
+With the requirement that $\tilde{u} = \tilde{K}\tilde{y}$, it can be seen that the problem of choosing $K$ and $L$ to minimize the $\mathcal{H}_2$-norm of the closed-loop error dynamics can be cast as solving an $\mathcal{H}_2$-optimal control problem with a structured, static output feedback controller.
 This problem is compactly expressed as